Fabric Care

 Linen (Over 50%)

 Linen is one of the thinnest threads, highly resistant to weaving and high temperatures.
 This natural fibre is derived from the stem of the linen plant.
-Among its characteristics, there is a high absorbancy (up
+Among its characteristics, there is a high absorbancy (up to 20%) and thermoregulation.

 Detergents: We recommend to choose the right detergent according to the colour of your garments.
 Do not use softener.